What is ‘force majeure’? The legal term you’ll be hearing a lot during the coronavirus crisis

 It is possible that an event of this magnitude could shape the law in ways we cannot currently predict.”

-While the U.S is only at the beginning of the financial implications of the crisis, Paul says force majeure is already starting to become an issue with Chinese contracts: “The Chinese government issued force majeure certificates exonerating certain companies for contractual non-performance resulting from COVID-19; those certificates may or may not be recognized under contracts governed by U.S. law.”
+While the U.S is only at the beginning of the financial implications of the crisis, Janghorbani says force majeure is already starting to become an issue with Chinese contracts: “The Chinese government issued force majeure certificates exonerating certain companies for contractual non-performance resulting from COVID-19; those certificates may or may not be recognized under contracts governed by U.S. law.”

 What will happen in the U.S?
 The lawyers say it’s hard to know how courts will rule, but if a company is in breach of contract and tries to invoke force majeure and loses, courts could also force them to pay monetary damages.
 All the lawyers say the best course of action going forward is for both parties to any contracts be willing to be flexible now in an attempt to avoid legal proceedings.
 “Open and honest communication with counterparties and their subcontractors will be key to handling the consequences of the pandemic, particularly in complex transactions or supply chains,” say Padrés and Cowley.
 “Alternative and creative solutions will be necessary.”